Skoda Karoq SE L review

 Skoda’s SUV also impresses with a fairly luxurious interior - especially in SE L, with its suede upholstery - and the Karoq features more soft-touch materials than the Ateca.
 It really benefits from VW ownership, as the build quality is up there with a Volkswagen Golf, and the technology is intuitive and familiar.

 Skoda is thought of as the practical arm of the VW Group and the Karoq delivers on this with lots of headroom in the front and rear.
 Legroom in the back could be better but you can improve it with the SE L’s VarioFlex sliding seats.
 The boot is easily big enough for normal family stuff, and there are lots of clever touches like a removable torch and 12V socket in the boot, an ice scraper in the fuel filler cap and an umbrella under the passenger seat.

-The Skoda Karoq is one of the best family SUVs, and it undercuts the price of the Peugeot 3008 even in SE L form, which offers all the luxuries you’d ever wish for.
-We doubt you’ll be disappointed if you go for the slightly less expensive SE model but upgrading to SE L adds really useful extras and doesn’t cost a lot more.
-Plus, most drivers will be happy with the 1.0-litre petrol - if we’d tested the SE L with this engine, it’d get a full five stars.
+The Skoda Karoq is one of the best family SUVs, and it is great value in SE L form, which offers all the luxuries you could wish for.
+We doubt you’ll be disappointed if you go for the slightly less expensive SE Drive model but upgrading to SE L adds really useful extras and doesn’t cost a lot more.
+Plus, most drivers will be happy with the 1.0-litre petrol.

 New electric Porsche Macan nears final testing before 2023 release